trustedanalytics/atk/doc/source/ds_dflw.rst

 There are several ways to create frames\:

-#.  as "empty", with no schema or data
+#.
+As "empty", with no schema or data
-#.  with a schema and data
+#.
+With a schema and data
-#.  by copying (all or a part of) another frame
+#.
+By copying (all or a part of) another frame
-#.  as a return value from a Frame-based method; this is part of the ETL data flow.
+#.
+As a return value from a Frame-based method; this is part of the ETL data flow.

 See the Python API :ref:`Frames section <python_api/frames/index>` for more information.